oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 #### Refresh Tokens

-When using refresh tokens, as described in {{Section 4.14 of -oauth-security-topics}}, the token-mediating backend obtains the refresh token in step F and associates it with the user's session.
+When using refresh tokens, as described in {{Section 4.14 of RFC9700}}, the token-mediating backend obtains the refresh token in step F and associates it with the user's session.

 If the resource server rejects the access token, the JavaScript application can contact the token-mediating backend to request a new access token.
 The token-mediating backend relies on the cookies associated with this request to look up the user's refresh token, and makes a token request using the refresh token.
 These steps are not shown in the diagram.
 Note that this Refresh Token request is from the backend, a confidential client, and thus requires client authentication.